simonerom/go-projects/README.md

-My go-lang projects to learn the language
+# Just a collection of simple projects I worked on to learn golang

+- array-average: just a basic test
+- HarvestTickets: using Harvest API to summarize active projects